-We present a page of information and downloads dedicated to Lotus Agenda, the venerable DOS information manager, which is now over 20 years old, still alive, and judging by the amount of email we get, pretty lively.
+We present a page of information and downloads dedicated to Lotus Agenda, the venerable DOS information manager, which is now over 20 years old, and judging by the email we get, not yet forgotten.

 More Agenda materials have been uncovered and links will appear here in due course.
 We thank an "Agenda friend" for this.

 Agenda runs on Android!
-We haven't finished complete testing, but using a product called DosBox Turbo we were able to get Agenda running on a Droid X phone.
+Using a product called DosBox Turbo we were able to get Agenda running on a couple of Android phones and an Android tablet.
 There are some significant usage difficulties in that the F-keys, Alt key, etc., have to be emulated on a software keyboard.
-But it definitely does work.
-More on this in days to com.
+With a decent Bluetooth keyboard, it's much better (but please note that many such keyboards lack essentials such as an escape key; try to get something better).
+On a fair-sized tablet Agenda is quite workable.

-We've also found a possible way to run Agenda in a web browser using a Java port of DosBox.
-Again, more on this in the future.
+We've also found a way to run Agenda in a web browser using a Java port of DosBox.
+More on this in the future.

 We're Often Asked

 Do we still use Agenda?
-As of April 2013 we mostly use EMACS Org Mode in daily life, because of multiple platform compatibility including Android phones (but see the Big News above).
-Org Mode is wonderful but we miss many things about Agenda, and we still use Agenda for some things.
+As of now (January 2017) we mostly use EMACS Org Mode in daily life.
+Org Mode is wonderful but we miss many things about Agenda, and we still use Agenda at times.

 If You Need A Little Help